 You can fly into the Oaxaca city airport (OAX) from Mexico City.
-Oaxaca also receives one daily flight from Houston on US Airways, if you prefer to avoid the Mexico City airport and fly direct from the United States.
+Oaxaca also receives one daily flight from Houston on United, as well as a daily flight from Los Angeles on Volaris, if you prefer to avoid the Mexico City airport and fly direct from the United States.

 If you decide to travel to Oaxaca by bus, you have two options.
 You can head to Mexico City's TAPO bus station, or if going from the Mexico City airport, take a bus to the Puebla bus station CAPU from the airport and take another bus from there.
 In either case, check bus schedules ahead of time on the Ticketbus website, but there's no need to reserve in advance unless you're traveling during Easter week or over the Christmas break.